 At Bonobology, we offer professional help through our panel of licensed counselors and therapists.
 They can guide you on the path to recovery and equip you with the correct emotional tools to handle your quandary.
 You can connect with a professional from the comfort of your home; healing is a click away.
 We are here for you as you battle feeling not good enough for him or her.

 5. Update your system

 We mean, shift your perspective.
 False optimism and toxic positivity are definitely not what we’re advocating.
 But looking on the bright side can work wonders.
 Dr. Bhonsle says, “We tend to think of ourselves in terms of what we lack.
-This is a negative lens of self-viewing because it makes us dwell on our flaws or weaknesses.
-A great way of building self-esteem is changing the way we perceive and talk to ourselves.
+This is a negative lens because it makes us dwell on our flaws or weaknesses.
+A great way of building self-esteem is by changing the way we perceive and talk to ourselves.

 Related Reading: Expert Suggests 9 Reasons You Feel Insecure In Your Relationship